ushkinaz/maven2gradle/README.markdown

 Installation:
 =============
-* Note: Current version only works with Gradle 1.0-RC-Milestone-6
+* Note: Current version only works with Gradle 1.0-RC-Milestone-6+
 * Note: Current version only works with Maven 3.0+ (see FAQ for the Maven 2 exception.
 Contribute a pull request if you can solve it.)
-* Run the `./gradlew installIntoGradle` task and you are good to go.
+* Run the `./gradlew copy2GradleHome` task and you are good to go.
 This will:
     * Put the maven2gradle jar into $GRADLE_HOME/lib
     * Put the batch files into $GRADLE_HOME/bin